 For hearty spring rolls, soups and stews

-Opened by sisters Hong Wei Ting and Hong Wei Ling, this family-run establishment recreates the humble local snack, popiah (spring rolls, S$2.50-S$4.10).
-Souperstar replaces the traditional ingredients of shrimp sambal (chilli paste), turnips and boiled eggs with fixings like roast chicken, seaweed and fresh mango.
+Opened by sisters Hong Wei Ting and Hong Wei Ling, this family-run establishment recreates the humble local snack, popiah.
+Souperstar replaces the traditional ingredients of shrimp sambal (chilli paste), turnips and boiled eggs with fillings like roast chicken, seaweed and fresh mango.

 Fast food burgers with a healthy twist

-Burgers and fries as soul satisfying as they are nutritious—VeganBurg turns that fantasy into reality.
-The plant-based fast food joint from San Francisco serves up meat-free burgers whose patties incorporate fresh greens and other cholesterol-free, non-GMO (genetically modified organism) ingredients.
+Burgers and fries that are as satisfying as they are nutritious—VeganBurg turns that fantasy into reality.
+The plant-based fast food joint from San Francisco serves up meat-free burgers with patties that incorporate fresh greens and other cholesterol-free, non-GMO (genetically modified organism) ingredients.

-For more local flavours, sink your teeth into its char-grilled satay (grilled skewered meat) burger (S$9.90).
+For more local flavours, sink your teeth into its char-grilled satay (grilled meat skewers) burger.
 It’s a grilled soya patty, drizzled in rich peanut sauce, served with pineapple slices and cucumber in-between high-fibre buns.
-Order it as a meal and you’ll get a side of seaweed fries or chopped broccoli, accompanied by a drink.
+Order it as a meal and you’ll get a drink, as well as side options of seaweed fries or chopped broccoli.

 VeganBurg Singapore.
 44 Jalan Eunos, Singapore 419502. +65 6844 6868.